EberlyODL/heympbook/alpha_and_gamma_radiation.md

 Let us say that an atom's nucleus decays from an excited state and emits a 1 MeV gamma ray.
 The atom is at rest at the beginning and so shooting out a photon will make it recoil a bit, but not very much (remember conservation of momentum?).
 But where does that gamma ray's energy come from?

-It came from the mass of the nucleus.
-An excited atom that emits a 1 MeV gamma ray weighs more before than after.
+The gamma ray energy came from the mass of the nucleus.
+An excited atom that emits a 1 MeV gamma ray weighs less than it did before.
 The atom loses mass.
 Exactly as predicted by <lrn-math>E=mc^2</lrn-math>.

 Same thing happens when polonium emits an alpha particle.
 The mass of the alpha particle plus the final lead atom is actually less than the original mass of the polonium.
 The mass difference between the end products and the beginning products all goes into kinetic energy of the alpha particle and the lead atom!
+This loss of mass to kinetic energy (or gamma ray) is called a Mass Defect.